yupferris/rustual-boy-www/posts/bughunt-001-vertical-force.md

 ### Conclusion

 So, in the end, this fix was absolutely trivial, but as usual, it took a bit of fiddling and searching to nail down exactly what it was!
-But, at this point, I'm just happy to have finally found it :)
+But, at this point, I'm just happy to have finally found it :) .
+And I haven't done much further digging, but the original bug makes total sense now, if the position of the OBJ's was calculated by multiplying signed sine table values by some amplitude and adding an offset the result.
+The negative sine values would be interpreted as enormous unsigned ones instead, placing the OBJ's far offscreen, and it's likely that they weren't added to the display list for this reason!

 Happy [![76% compatibility](https://img.shields.io/badge/compatibility-76%25-yellow.svg)](https://github.com/emu-rs/rustual-boy/blob/master/README.md#known-game-compatibility) !